 Cis the capacity of the bridge (The capacity of the bridge refers to a reasonable maximum amount threshold at which Storeman nodes still don’t have the motivation to directly give up the deposits and take the cross-chain assets for profits because the cross-chain assets value in total is equal or less than the deposits value when this capacity hits. ),

 αis the adjustment factor and is bigger than 1.
 Obviously, the cost of stealing the assets in the locked account is

 α>1, the adversary’s profit

 α x C.

-Wanchain 5.0 provides a complete incentive mechanism to ensure the Storeman nodes follow the protocol strictly.
-Specifically, Storeman nodes’ good behaviors will be rewarded and malicious behaviors will be punished.
-Under the assumption of rational person, Storeman nodes will behave honestly to maximize their reward.
+Wanchain 5.0 offers a comprehensive incentive mechanism to ensure Storeman nodes strictly follow the protocol.
+Specifically, good behaviors will be rewarded, and malicious behaviors will be punished.
+Under the assumption of rationality, Storeman nodes will act honestly to maximize their reward.

 Even there is little chance that the assets in the locked account is stolen, we still provide a solution for this extreme case — a falling-price auction, which is used to pay the users for their lost assets in the locked account.
 Once the assets in the locked account are moved Illegally, then all Storeman nodes’ deposits will be locked and will not be returned to their accounts after the working cycle.
 These deposits will be sold through a falling-price auction, and the money will be used to pay the users who have assets in the locked account.
 Due to the adjustment factor